satharIBM/covid-data-public/README.md

 Notes:
 * Use README.md files to document where data has been sourced from.
 * When committing updated data, include timestamp / version info to help describe the exact version of the data that's being imported.
+Consider including it in a version.txt file as well as in your commit message.
 To the extent possible, we want clear audit trails for incoming data.
 * Don't check in multiple versions of the same data.
 We can rely on git history instead.
 * If data is being downloaded / scraped by a script, check the script in under